-- Conventional short sale buyers without mortgage insurance: If you are putting down 20 percent of the sales price or more and bypassing mortgage insurance, a short sale bank is very unlikely to award a credit for closing costs.
+If you are putting down 20 percent of the sales price or more and bypassing mortgage insurance, a short sale bank is very unlikely to award credit for closing costs.
 Banks view buyers like this as flush with cash.
-If you have the ability to save 20 percent or more, you can probably pay your own closing costs, too.
+If you can save 20 percent or more, you can probably pay your closing costs, too.

-- Minimum or no down payment short sale buyers: You've got the best chance of getting closing costs paid by the seller and approved by the short sale bank if your financial resources are limited.
+You've got the best chance of getting closing costs paid by the seller and approved by the short sale bank if your financial resources are limited.
 Banks seem to understand that buyers who are putting very little down need financial assistance, or they can't buy that short sale.
 Almost every lender will allow a closing cost credit of some amount under these circumstances, providing the sales price is sufficient.
 That amount is typically 3 percent of the sales price.
 HUD, for an FHA short sale, tends to allow less than any other lender, though.

 How to Improve the Odds of a Seller Credit

 The one thing a buyer of a short sale who needs a closing cost credit can do is to pay a reasonable sales price.
 It means you probably cannot make a lowball offer.
-In fact, you might have to add the number of your closing costs on top of the sales price to entice the bank to accept it.
+You might have to add the number of your closing costs on top of the sales price to entice the bank to accept it.

 It can be a tricky situation because you don't want to pay too much for the home.
 If you bump up that sales price too far, then it probably won't appraise for your lender.
 If your lender won't appraise it, you won't get the loan if the short sale bank won't back down.
 It can become a catch-22 situation.